-Two other incidents followed where young girls were approached by a man in a vehicle and asked if they wanted a ride - both of these incidents have now been found to be simple misunderstandings.
+Two other incidents followed where young girls were approached by a man in a vehicle and asked if they wanted a ride - however both of these incidents have since been found to be misunderstandings.

 Paterson said the case was fake and was understood to have followed a talk to the school's pupils about "stranger danger" last week.

 "Child abductions by strangers are extremely rare, yet police must take all reports at face value and investigate," Paterson said.

 "Often there is a spate of reports following publicity."

 In relation to the incidents with the girls being approached, Detective Senior Sergeant Brett Batty, of Rodney CIB, said a "highly embarrassed" man came to the Orewa Police Station after hearing reports on the radio.

 Interviews by police established there was no criminal intent.

 "In hindsight he realises his actions could be seriously misconstrued and he further stated the two girls did the right thing in not accepting the ride," Batty said.

 Have the new speed limit rules made you change your driving habits?